 Part of me was happy to see the area become overgrown and had not become some subdivision.
 We’re losing too many of our wild, green spaces in the name of profit.
 In most cases, when these places are gone there’s nothing left of the bones of what was once there…just scribbles on a map.

-This piece is called Figure 4: Night Heron.
+This piece is called Notes for the Test – Night Heron.
 Old bones indeed.